sonjaove/sonjaove/README.md

 </div>

 - 👀 I’m interested in a lot of things, but....
-- 🌱 I’m currently learning AI/ML and web dev
+- 🌱 I’m currently learning AI/ML and web dev and touch typing
 - 🛠️ Tech Stack

 <div align="center">